Our Savior's Bell Pavilion

 We also remember those members in the past who with great dedication and perseverance through nearly 150 years strove to ensure the ministry and stability of this congregation.
 They prayed and worked so that Our Savior’s Church would be a blessing in Oconomowoc, so that we may continue our vision to reach everyone with the love of Christ!
 And now we dedicate this Bell and Bell Pavilion to the Glory of God!"
 Following these words, the bell rang out to the church members and the community after many years of silence.

 We invite members, lake walkers and the community to enjoy the Bell Pavilion.
 Stop by, sit on one of three benches, and pause for some rest, relaxation and meditation.
 A sound system allows you to listen to music or an inspiring recorded message.
+During Christmas we also feature Christmas music.
 The bell will toll at noon and 6 PM, at the start of worship and for other events.
 It is a tangible reminder of the legacy of our Norwegian Lutheran pioneers who started our congregation 150 years ago.